babakft/commandline_estate/README.md

 # commandline_estate
-this is commandline real state that is write without database and gui
+this is commandline real state that is writen without database and gui it's able to brows,add and search in data